-Habanero peppers are very hot chile peppers that are a favorite among people who enjoy spicy food.
+Habanero pepper is a very hot chile pepper that is a favorite among people who enjoy spicy food.
 Among the most common chile peppers, it's the spiciest and one that adds a brilliant heat to food (and drinks) without burning your taste buds.
-You'll often find habaneros incorporated into sauces and salsas, though the whole or sliced pepper is also used in some recipes.
-Use caution when cooking with habaneros because they are fiery little things!
+You'll often find habanero incorporated into sauces and salsas, though the whole or sliced pepper is also used in some recipes.
+Use caution when cooking with habanero because it is a fiery little thing.

 What Is a Habanero Pepper?

-Habanero (pronounced ha-ba-NAIR-o) peppers are small, hot, chile peppers.
-They're grown in Mexico and other parts of Latin America as well as in the United States.
-Habanero peppers are short and squat with thin skin and are usually an orange or red color.
+A habanero (pronounced ha-ba-NAIR-o) pepper is a small, hot, chile pepper.
+It's grown in Mexico and other parts of Latin America as well as in the United States.
+The habanero pepper is short and squat with thin skin and is usually an orange or red color.

-Since they are extremely hot, habanero peppers are usually not eaten whole.
-Instead, they are widely used in making salsas, sauces, salad dressings and as an ingredient in bottled hot sauce.
-They're sometimes mistaken for Scotch bonnet peppers, which they resemble and which are equally hot.
+Since it's extremely hot, a habanero pepper is usually not eaten whole.
+Instead, it's widely used in making salsas, sauces, and salad dressings, and it's used as an ingredient in bottled hot sauce.
+It's sometimes mistaken for the Scotch bonnet pepper that it resembles and which is equally hot.

-When handling habaneros, wear gloves and be careful about squirting pepper juice while cutting.
-Habaneros can be grilled, sautèed, or roasted.
-Roasting brings out more of their fruity flavors and mellows the heat somewhat, making it a favorite cooking method.
+When handling habanero, wear gloves and be careful about squirting pepper juice while cutting.
+Habanero pepper can be grilled, sautèed, or roasted.
+Roasting brings out more of its fruity flavors and mellows the heat somewhat, making it a favorite cooking method.

-Due to their heat, habaneros are generally added sparingly to recipes.
+Due to its heat, habaneros are generally added sparingly to recipes.
 The stems, seeds, and white pith are often removed to reduce the heat.
-Recipes typically call for finely diced habaneros and just a single pepper (or less) will spice up an entire dish.
+Recipes typically call for finely diced habanero and just a single pepper (or less) will spice up an entire dish.
 Never use more than the recommended amount of habanero or you'll throw the flavor of the dish out of balance.
-When cooking for others, make sure they enjoy habaneros because even a little is too hot for many people.
+When cooking for others, make sure they enjoy habaneros—because even a little is too hot for many people.

 Surprisingly, mango is one of the best flavor pairings for habanero, so you will see the duo in a number of recipes.
-Apricots and peaches are also common fruits found with habaneros.
-Habaneros can spice up drinks, too.
+Apricots and peaches are also common fruits matched with habanero.
+Habanero pepper can spice up drinks, too.
 Primarily used in tequila cocktails, the whole pepper can also be used in a quick infusion to create spicy vodkas.

 What Does It Taste Like?

-Habaneros have a slightly fruity flavor.
-They register between 100,000 and 350,000 Scoville heat units on the Scoville Scale.
-That's milder than a ghost pepper but hotter than cayenne, serrano, and jalapeño peppers, making them one of the hottest chiles you'll find.
+The Habanero pepper has a slightly fruity flavor.
+It registers between 100,000 and 350,000 Scoville heat units on the Scoville Scale.
+That's milder than a ghost pepper but hotter than cayenne, serrano, and jalapeño peppers, making it one of the hottest chiles you'll find.

 There's more to a habanero than just the magnitude of the heat.
-Habaneros have their own unique heat profile as well; it comes on more slowly than other peppers and lingers longer.
+It has its own unique heat profile as well; it comes on more slowly than other peppers and lingers longer.
 If the heat becomes too much, drink a glass of milk (it can soothe skin burn as well); water will only make it worse.

 Habanero Pepper Recipes

 Habanero recipes are not as plentiful as those with other chile peppers because the pepper is significantly hotter.
 However, there are a few and, if you're a fan of hot and spicy food, you can (carefully and wisely) use a habanero as a substitute for other chiles.
-For instance, deep-fried habaneros stuffed with cream cheese are a fiery and delicious alternative to jalapeño poppers.
+For instance, deep-fried habanero stuffed with cream cheese is a fiery and delicious alternative to a jalapeño popper.

-Habaneros are a fairly popular pepper and the most common among the extremely hot chiles, so they are stocked in many grocery stores.
-They're generally priced by the pound and may cost a little more than the milder peppers, but are not unreasonable.
-Habaneros are as easy as any other chile pepper to grow in a garden and you might also find them at farmers markets.
+Habanero pepper is a fairly popular pepper and the most common among the extremely hot chiles, so it is stocked in many grocery stores.
+It's generally priced by the pound and may cost a little more than the milder peppers, but it's not unreasonable.
+Habanero is as easy as any other chile pepper to grow in a garden, and you might also find it at farmers' markets.

-When selecting habaneros, don't touch the peppers with your bare hands.
-Instead, use the produce bag to pick up the peppers and examine them.
-The peppers should look fresh and feel firm.
-The skin should be smooth and shiny, with a sunny, deep orange color; red means they're perfectly ripe, though either is fine.
+When selecting habanero, don't touch the pepper with your bare hands.
+Instead, use the produce bag to pick up the pepper and examine it.
+The pepper should look fresh and feel firm.
+The skin should be smooth and shiny, with a sunny, deep orange color; red means it's perfectly ripe, though either is fine.

-Store habaneros in a cool, dry place.
-A paper bag in the refrigerator is a good choice and the peppers will keep for about one week.
-It's common practice to dry habaneros grown in the garden.
-These can be rehydrated somewhat by soaking them in water for an hour before use.
+Store habanero in a cool, dry place.
+A paper bag in the refrigerator is a good choice and the pepper will keep for about one week.
+It's common practice to dry habanero grown in the garden.
+It can be rehydrated somewhat by soaking it in water for an hour before use.
 Dried pepper can also be ground into a powder.
-Fresh habaneros can also be pickled, preserved in olive oil, or frozen.
+Fresh habanero can also be pickled, preserved in olive oil, or frozen.

 Nutrition and Benefits

-Compared to habaneros, jalapeño peppers are fairly middle-of-the-road heat-wise, checking in between 2,500 and 8,000 heat units.
-This means that habanero peppers can be up to 100 times hotter than jalapeños.
+Compared to the habanero, a jalapeño pepper is fairly middle-of-the-road heat-wise, checking in between 2,500 and 8,000 heat units.
+This means that a habanero pepper can be up to 100 times hotter than a jalapeño.
 You won't have any problems mistaking the two for one another, either.
-Jalapeños are long, slender, green chile peppers that may turn red if left too long on the plant, which is almost the exact opposite of the stout, round, orange habaneros.
+Jalapeño is a long, slender, green chile pepper that may turn red if left too long on the plant, which is almost the exact opposite of the stout, round, orange habanero.

 It's a common misconception that the seeds of habanero (and all chile peppers) hold all of the heat.
 However, most of a pepper's capsaicin is actually found in the white pith that holds the seeds.
 If you want to reduce the spiciness, remove as much of the white part inside the pepper as you can.
 That will not make a pepper as hot as the habanero mild, but it will reduce the heat.